aliasgharheidaricom/The-Moss-Growth-Optimization-MGO-Concepts-and-performance/README.md

 ### Weaknesses
 - **Performance Variability**: While MGO performs exceptionally on certain benchmarks, its performance may vary with different problem types, particularly for problems that demand fast convergence.
-- **Computationally Intensive**: For large-scale optimization problems, MGO can be slower compared to algorithms like Differential Evolution or Grey Wolf Optimizer due to its complex growth mechanism.
+- **Computationally Intensive**: For large-scale optimization problems, MGO can be slower compared to algorithms like Differential Evolution due to its complex growth mechanism.

 ## Installation